 Shrubs are sometimes overlooked in the garden because they typically are regarded as not having the grandeur of trees nor the beauty of bedding flowers.
 However, if you find the right shrubs, neither of these things is true.
 Many shrubs can grow to be very tall, even taller than some small trees, and there are also plenty of shrubs that have the ability to produce an abundance of beautiful blooms.

 Tall shrubs are those which are greater in height than the average size.
-The average size of a fully grown shrub is around 10 to 15 feet, so any shrubs which exceed this height can be considered as ‘tall.’
+The average size of a fully grown shrub is around 10 to 15 feet, so any shrubs that exceed this height can be considered ‘tall.’

 If you have a dark garden that is heavily shaded by neighboring trees or buildings, then a shrub that is suitable for growing in the shade will be necessary.